ay-lab-team/Loop-Catalog-SGLs/README.md

 ## To Run:
 The working directory for this pipeline is considered: `workflow/qscripts/finemap/causal_db`

-In some cases you have to run scripts from the project directory: `/mnt/BioHome/jreyna/jreyna-temp/projects/t1d-loop-catalog`
+In some cases you have to run scripts from the project directory.

 ### Setup the data
 The Loop Catalog has attempted to classify the organ of samples.
 All